zaiisao/Documentation/en/Recording/recording_java.md

 <tr><td><code>channelProfile</code></td>
 <td><p>Sets the channel mode:</p>
 <ul>
-<li>0: (Default) Communication mode (CHANNEL_PROFILE_COMMUNICATION).
+<li>CHANNEL_PROFILE_COMMUNICATION = 0: (Default) Communication mode.
 This is used in one-on-one or group calls, where all users in the channel can talk freely.</li>
-<li>1: Live broadcast (CHANNEL_PROFILE_LIVE_BROADCAST).
+<li>CHANNEL_PROFILE_LIVE_BROADCAST = 1: Live broadcast.
 The host sends and receives voice/video, while the audience only receives voice/video.
 Host and audience roles can be set by calling <code>setClientRole</code>. </li>
 </ul>
 The Recording SDK must use the same channel profile as the Agora Native/Web SDK, otherwise issues may occur.
 </td>